 Process

-- Individuals who feel they qualify for the HARP after reviewing the eligibility requirements should complete, print, and e-mail or mail the PDF HARP Form (Spanish version of the form).
-Please note that there is a waiting list of approximately six months for new HARP recipients due to the large number of eligible applicants.
+1. Individuals who feel they qualify for the HARP after reviewing the eligibility requirements should complete the application online.
+Individuals who have trouble with the online application can print and mail the PDF HARP Form (Spanish version of the form).
+Please call the clinic at 608-262-3951 if you need a paper application mailed to you.
+Please note that there is a waiting list of approximately three to six months for new HARP recipients due to the large number of eligible applicants.

 The HARP has limited resources, but attempts to accommodate all qualified applicants provided continued funding remains available.